Serum for Oily Skin: Here's a Multitasking Product for Your Skin Woes

 If you have oily skin, then you can probably attest to how tricky skin care can be.
 It’s oily, but you can’t use drying products!
 It’s oily, but some parts are flaky!
 It’s oily, but you still have to moisturize!
 All these contradictions stem from the fact that even oily skin needs moisturization and nourishment, and you can get these from serum for oily skin.

 Oily skin occurs when the sebaceous glands in the skin produce more oil than necessary.
 In reasonable amounts, sebum moisturizes the skin and protects it from external aggressors.
 When there is an overproduction of oil, however, pores can become enlarged and clogged, which leads to acne.
 Overproduction of oil can be caused by genetics, hormonal changes, or even stress.

-Skin that is stripped of oil can also produce excess oil to compensate, leading to greasier skin.
+Skin that is stripped of oil can also produce to compensate, leading to greasier skin.
 For example, acne treatments such as salicylic acid and benzoyl peroxide can cause the skin to feel tight and dry.
 When skin loses its moisture barrier, it becomes even more prone to irritation and breakouts.